Imanolgum123/PEARL/README.md

 # PEARL

+**Prompt Engineering Automation with Reinforcement Learning**

-PEARL is an open source project that optimizes prompts for LLMs.
+PEARL is an open-source project that explores automated optimization of prompts for large language models through reinforcement learning and other techniques.